populismbook/populismbook/Readme.md

 ## What You Will Find Here

+** Please note: the repository is not complete.
+We will add more content soon.
+If you cannot file that is supposed to be here, please contact us. **

 This repository contains additional resources to complement the book, including:
 - Datasets: Downloadable datasets referenced in the chapters for hands-on analysis.
 - Code Examples: scripts for replicating analyses discussed in the book.